remy727/sp-assessments/ruby-on-rails.md

 end
 ```

-- [ ] The galleries table will have no primary key.
+- [ ] The products table will have no primary key.
-- [ ]  The galleries table will include a column named "updated_at".
+- [ ] The products table will include a column named "updated_at".
-- [ ] The galleries table will contain exactly seven columns.
+- [ ] The products table will contain exactly seven columns.
-- [ ] The galleries table will have an index on the position column.
+- [ ] The products table will have an index on the position column.